Studio 666

-Studio 666 is a 2022 American horror comedy film directed by BJ McDonnell from a screenplay by Jeff Buhler and Rebecca Hughes, based on a story by Dave Grohl.
-Grohl stars, alongside his Foo Fighters bandmates Nate Mendel, Pat Smear, Taylor Hawkins, Chris Shiflett, and Rami Jaffee.
+Studio 666 is a 2022 American comedy horror film directed by B. J. McDonnell from a screenplay by Jeff Buhler and Rebecca Hughes, based on a story by Dave Grohl, who stars, alongside his Foo Fighters bandmates Nate Mendel in his film debut, Pat Smear, Taylor Hawkins in his final film, Chris Shiflett in his feature film debut, and Rami Jaffee in his film debut, portraying fictionalized version of themselves.

 Whitney Cummings, Leslie Grossman, Will Forte, Jenna Ortega, and Jeff Garlin co-star in the ensemble cast.
 In the film, the Foo Fighters move into a cursed mansion to record a new album.

 Studio 666 is the first non-documentary to feature the Foo Fighters; the band was previously the subject of the film Foo Fighters: Back and Forth (2011) and the television series Foo Fighters: Sonic Highways (2014).
 The film was released theatrically in the United States on February 25, 2022, by Open Road Films and Briarcliff Entertainment.
 It received mixed reviews.

 Plot

 In 1993 Encino, Skye Willow, drummer of the heavy metal band Dream Widow, is crawling along the floor with a broken leg, followed closely by band's frontman, Greg Nole, who is holding a hammer.
 Skye sees the body of another band member, who has had his jaw broken by Greg, before Greg drives the hammer through her forehead and repeatedly hits her head with it, crushing her skull.
 Greg then hangs himself from a window.

-In 2019, the Foo Fighters - Dave Grohl, Taylor Hawkins, Rami Jaffee, Nate Mendel, Chris Shiflett, and Pat Smear - are pressured by their manager Jeremy Shill to overcome their writer's block and record a new album.
+In 2019, the Foo Fighters—Dave Grohl, Taylor Hawkins, Rami Jaffee, Nate Mendel, Chris Shiflett, and Pat Smear—are pressured by their manager Jeremy Shill to overcome their writer's block and record a new album.
 The group move into the mansion, where Grohl becomes fascinated with the house as a source of inspiration.
 One of their tech helps, Krug, is electrocuted by a wire and the band decides to dedicate their album to him.

 Grohl finds a basement containing satanic objects and is possessed by Nole's demonic soul after listening to a demo tape.
 Under the demon's control, Grohl forces the band to continue production on the album.
 Later, a delivery man named Darren, who had earlier tried to give Grohl a demo tape, is decapitated outside the manor by an unknown figure with hedge clippers.
 The next day, as Shiflett is cooking on the grill, the same figure pushes his face onto it.
 Shiflett attempts to escape but he has his head smashed with the grill cover and is stabbed repeatedly in the neck, before the figure is revealed to be Grohl.